HIV Vaccine Awareness Day

 May 18

-HIV Vaccine Awareness Day is observed every year on May 18 and commemorates U.S. President Bill Clinton’s 1997 declaration that, “only a truly effective, preventive HIV vaccine can limit and eventually eliminate the threat of AIDS.”
-HIV Vaccine Awareness Day recognizes the many volunteers, community members, health professionals, and scientists working together to develop a vaccine to prevent HIV.
+HIV Vaccine Awareness Day (HVAD) recognizes the many volunteers, community members, health professionals, and scientists working together to develop a vaccine to prevent HIV.
 It is also an opportunity to educate communities about the importance of preventive HIV vaccine research.
-A safe and effective preventive HIV vaccine would play an essential role in ending the HIV pandemic.
+Held annually on May 18, the observance commemorates U.S. President Bill Clinton’s 1997 declaration that “only a truly effective, preventive HIV vaccine can limit and eventually eliminate the threat of AIDS.”

 Social Media